-The following description summarizes some of the risk factors associated with the Notes and does not purport to be complete.
+The following description summarizes some of the risk factors associated with the Bonds and does not purport to be complete.
 This Official Statement should be read in its entirety.

-The financial condition of the County as well as the market for the Notes could be affected by a variety of factors, some of which are beyond the County's control.
-There can be no assurance that adverse events in the State and in other jurisdictions of the country, including, for example, the seeking by a municipality or large taxable property owner of remedies pursuant to the federal Bankruptcy Code or otherwise, will not occur which might affect the market price of and the market for the Notes.
-If a significant default or other financial crisis should occur in the affairs of the State or any of its agencies or political subdivisions or in other jurisdictions of the country thereby further impacting the acceptability of obligations issued by borrowers within the State, both the ability of the County to arrange for additional borrowings, and the market for and market price of outstanding debt obligations, including the Notes, could be adversely affected.
+The financial condition of the County as well as the market for the Bonds could be affected by a variety of factors, some of which are beyond the County's control.
+There can be no assurance that adverse events in the State and in other jurisdictions of the country, including, for example, the seeking by a municipality or large taxable property owner of remedies pursuant to the federal Bankruptcy Code or otherwise, will not occur which might affect the market price of and the market for the Bonds.
+If a significant default or other financial crisis should occur in the affairs of the State or any of its agencies or political subdivisions or in other jurisdictions of the country thereby further impacting the acceptability of obligations issued by borrowers within the State, both the ability of the County to arrange for additional borrowings, and the market for and market value of outstanding debt obligations, including the Bonds, could be adversely affected.

 The County is dependent in part on financial assistance from the State.
-However, if the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay

-State aid to municipalities and school districts in the State, including the County, in any year, the County may be affected by a delay, until sufficient taxes have been received by the State to make State aid payments to the County.
+However, if the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay State aid to municipalities and school districts in the State, including the County, in any year, the County may be affected by a delay, until sufficient taxes have been received by the State to make State aid payments to the County.
+In several recent years, payments of State aid to the County have been delayed which resulted from the State's delay in adopting its budget and appropriating State aid to municipalities and school districts, and consequent delay in State borrowing to finance such appropriations.
 See "STATEMENT OF REVENUES AND EXPENDITURES - Revenues - State and Federal Aid" in "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.

-In addition, adverse events within the County could affect the market for the Notes.
-These include, but are not limited to, events which impact the County's ability to reduce expenditures and raise revenues, economic trends, the willingness and ability of the State to provide aid and to enact various other legislation and the County's ability to market its securities in the public credit markets.
-It is anticipated that the various news media will report on events which occur in the County and that such media coverage, as well as such events, could have an impact on the market for, and the market price of, the Notes.
+In addition, adverse events within the County could affect the market for the Bonds.
+These include, but are not limited to, events which impact on the County's ability to reduce expenditures and raise revenues, economic trends, the willingness and ability of the State to provide aid and to enact various other legislation and the County's ability to market its securities in the public credit markets.
+It is anticipated that the various news media will report on events which occur in the County and that such media coverage, as well as such events, could have an impact on the market for, and the market price of, the Bonds.